vpodlesnyi/vpodlesnyi/README.md

 ### Hi there <img src="https://github.com/VasiliyPodlesniy/PhotoForRepositories/blob/master/hiy.gif" width="30px">, I am Podlesnyi Vasilii

 I'm a hardware design engineer who is passionate about creating electronic devices in the field of power, analog and digital electronics.
 I am keen on modeling schematic and pcb designs.

-I am happy to share my modeling experience on my youtube channel [JUST MODEL IT][youtube].
+Share my modeling experience on my youtube channel [JUST MODEL IT][youtube].
 Check out my resume and portfolio on my [website].

+Find me on: LinkedIn

 ### Connect with me: